dandanthedev/DockGuard/README.md

 This is the full list of containers DockGuard currently supports:

 - MySQL database

 > if you know anything at all about coding, please add new container types to the engines!
-I'll whip up some documentation soon, for now you can just check the existing files
+I'll whip up some documentation soon, for now you can just check the existing files.

 ## Usage